Fudgy Black Bean Brownies

 I think the first bite I might have been able to taste a hint of the black beans but by the second I really couldn't tell.

-Colt and the kids said these are some of the best brownies ever and when I told them I loaded them with black beans for protein and fiber Colt asked,"Are you pulling my leg?"
+Colt and the kids said these are some of the best brownies ever.
+When I told them I loaded them with black beans for protein, and fiber, Colt asked,"Are you pulling my leg?"
 He said he really couldn't tell so the black bean taste in the first bite might be all in my head.

 Now go makes some fabulously Fudgy Black Bean Brownies!